codershona/University_app/README.md

 # README

-### PROJECT: CODING UNIVERSITY TECH APP using rails 5.
+### PROJECT: CODING UNIVERSITY TECH APP using Rails 5.

 ### Builded by : Falguni Islam (Software Developer)

 #### Ready to deploy it in HEROKU.

 #### Project can be found in here.

 *  Look at structure of a Rails Application.
 *  Brief look at MVC (Model,View,Controller).